 Cobá ruins entrance fee

-✔ On Sundays, the entrance is free for Mexican and foreigners with permanent residence.
+✔ On Sundays, the entrance is free for Mexicans and foreigners with permanent residence.

 ✔ Access to the Mayan ruins is open every day for kids up to 12 ys old, students, teachers, and seniors (must show ID).